Riverside Church: Notable speakers

 On April 4, 1967, a year before his assassination, Martin Luther King Jr. gave a speech called Beyond Vietnam: A Time to Break Silence, in which he voiced his opposition to the Vietnam War, at Riverside Church.
 The Rev. Jesse Jackson gave the eulogy at Jackie Robinson's funeral service in 1972.
 In 1991, Nelson Mandela, anti-apartheid activist and later South African president, spoke at Riverside following his release from prison.
 Secretary-General of the United Nations Kofi Annan spoke there after the September 11, 2001 attacks, and former U.S. president Bill Clinton spoke at the church in 2004.

 Speakers at Riverside Church have also included theologians Paul Tillich, who taught nearby, and Reinhold Niebuhr; civil-rights activists Cesar Chavez and Desmond Tutu; Cuban president Fidel Castro; the 14th Dalai Lama; and Abdullah II of Jordan.
+On March 23, 2026, Democracy Now! held their 30th anniversary event at Riverside Church where Bruce Springsteen, Patti Smith, Michael Stipe, and others performed.